lightsofapollo/azure-sas/README.md

 The goal is to provide a way to grant access keys to your azure resources (like querying a table from the browser) with a very small footprint.

+## Configuration

+Like the node azure client(s) the credentials are taken from environment variables by default:

+  - `AZURE_STORAGE_ACCOUNT` : used in the "resource" parameter
+  - `AZURE_STORAGE_ACCESS_KEY` : used to generate `sig` query parameter and sign the other params

+See the [azure docs](http://msdn.microsoft.com/en-us/library/windowsazure/ee395415.aspx) for more details

 ## Usage

 The [tests](/sas_test.js) are written in an end-to-end style see them